EARTH DAY 2023

 Earth Day Work Day!

 PHRAG FIGHT!
-Join Seatuck on Earth Day, Friday, April 22 from 9:00 a.m. to 12:00 p.m. as we work to safeguard the unique natural restoration that is underway at West Brook in Great River, NY.
-The work will take place at the site of the former West Brook Pond, which was a man-made pond until three years ago when its dam (built 120 years ago) failed and the water drained away.
+On Friday, April 21 we worked to safeguard the unique natural restoration that is underway at West Brook in Great River, NY.
+The work took place at the site of the former West Brook Pond, which was a man-made pond until three years ago when its dam (built 120 years ago) failed and the water drained away.

 With the pond gone, the brook found its former channel and an amazing natural restoration has taken hold along its banks – seeds long dormant under the pond have sprouted into a freshwater meadow dominated by native plants!